 Hawthorn Builders Editorial

-In what might be considered an annual tradition, the discussion over new construction in Needham is ahawthorn_icongain on the hot stove.
+In what might be considered an annual tradition, the discussion over new construction in Needham is a hawthorn_icon gain on the hot stove.
 This includes letters to the Needham Times from concerned residents to what appears to be a concentrated push from local committee members to propose changes to the current zoning by-laws.

 While examining both the existing regulations as well as potential new regulations is clearly important for both the stability and evolution of our town, we believe that it is also imperative not to over generalize what is happening in the market.